Homebrew/legacy-homebrew/README.md

 For example jobs see the job-server-tests/ project / folder.

+When you use `re-start`, the log file goes to `job-server/job-server-local.log`.
+There is also an environment variable EXTRA_JAR for adding a jar to the classpath.

 ### WordCountExample walk-through

 First, to package the test jar containing the WordCountExample: `sbt job-server-tests/package`.